shawenyao/jekyll-now/_posts/2020-10-20-Voice-Controlled-Raspberry-Pi.md

   <img src="https://shawenyao.github.io/Photos/IFTTT/logo2.png" />
 </div>

 As you might have noticed by now, your voice can literally be as powerful as your computer is.
-The toolchain we've established so far makes it possible to invoke almost any action of our choice with almost any words of our choice.
-The best part is, all the extra development work will only need to happen locally inside the ```pictrl``` script.
-That said, what to do with such limitless possibility might be a matter of user experience at the end of the day, so please let me know what your mileage turns out to be.
+The toolchain we've explored so far makes it possible to invoke almost any action of our choice with almost any words of our choice.
+What's more, all the addtional development work will only need to happen locally inside the ```pictrl``` script.
+Last but not least, what to do with such limitless possibility might be a matter of user experience at the end of the day, so please let me know what your mileage turns out to be.

 ## Appendix
 ### Install all the software needed on the Raspberry Pi